 She is a community-centered, social justice feminist and race scholar, whose research accounts for topics ranging from the intersection of race, gender, and class; community and neighborhood disorder; segregation and racial-spatial politics to race, place, and policing; social movements and collective action; and social inequality generally - all best attributed to four areas:

 As a noted public intellectual, Dr. Boyles is a Tedx speaker.
 She has received special thanks and been featured in short films and documentaries, such as "Whose Streets?" and "Never Been a Time."
-She has also authored and been cited in print media like Newsweek, The Washington Post, and The Atlantic, with appearances on nationally syndicated TV, radio, and podcasts.
+She has also authored and been cited in print media like Newsweek, Politico, NBC News, The Washington Post, and The Atlantic, with appearances on nationally syndicated TV, radio, and podcasts.

 She has served on local and national diversity taskforces and committees, and in various capacities with corporations and organizations, including but not limited to, American Airlines, Amnesty International, National Organization of Black Law Enforcement (NOBLE), and so forth.
 She has also taught within the Missouri prison system and presented research on the effects of incarcerated parents on children.